vishalcloudyuga/dcos-docs/1.9/usage/tutorials/docker-app.md

     ```bash
     $ docker push <username>/simple-docker
     ```

-## Add your Docker app to Marathon

-1. Create a file named `nginx.json` by using nano, or another text editor of your choice:
+    The output should resemble:

     ```bash
-    $ nano nginx.json
+    The push refers to a repository [docker.io/<username>/simple-docker]
+    6e2a0db36f4c: Pushed
+    5f70bf18a086: Mounted from library/nginx
+    49027b789c92: Mounted from library/nginx
+    20f8e7504ae5: Mounted from library/nginx
+    4dcab49015d4: Mounted from library/nginx
+    latest: digest: sha256:f733e23e1f5e83a29a223d0a7d30244b30c0d57d17aa0421d962019545d69c17 size: 2185
     ```

+## Add your Docker app to Marathon

-2. Paste the following into the `nginx.json` file.
-If you’ve created your own Docker container, replace the image name mesosphere with your Docker Hub username:
+1. Create a Marathon app definition with the following contents and save as `nginx.json`.
+If you’ve created your own Docker container, replace the image name `<username>` with your Docker Hub username:

     ```json
     {